-ACCOUNTING ESSENTIALS 30S (1.0) ACCOUNTING SYSTEMS 40S (1.0) APPLYING INFORMATION & COMPUTER TECHNOLOGY 1 15F (0.5) APPLYING INFORMATION & COMPUTER TECHNOLOGY 2 15F (0.5) BUSINESS INNOVATIONS 10S (1.0) COMPUTER SCIENCE 20S (1.0) COMPUTER SCIENCE 30S (1.0) CREATIVE PROMOTIONS 20S (1.0) EXPLORATION OF GRAPHIC DESIGN 10S (1.0) FUNDAMENTALS OF ANIMATION 30S (1.0) INTRODUCTION TO MOTION PICTURE ARTS 20S (1.0) INTRODUCTION TO PHOTOGRAPHY 20S (1.0)
+ACCOUNTING ESSENTIALS 30S (1.0) ACCOUNTING SYSTEMS 40S (1.0) BUSINESS INNOVATIONS 10S (1.0) COMPUTER SCIENCE 20S (1.0) CREATIVE PROMOTIONS 20S (1.0) EXPLORATION OF GRAPHIC DESIGN 10S (1.0) FUNDAMENTALS OF ANIMATION 30S (1.0) INTRODUCTION TO MOTION PICTURE ARTS 20S (1.0) INTRODUCTION TO PHOTOGRAPHY 20S (1.0)

 - 3. University Now!: University Now! is a unique opportunity for St. Boniface Diocesan High School students to earn university credit in partnership with the University of Manitoba while still in high school.
-The course will have tuition over and above SBDHS tuition and is considered a dual credit course; which means that it counts for both a high school standing credit and university credit. - 4.
+Each course will have tuition over and above SBDHS tuition and is considered a dual credit course which means that it counts for both a high school standing credit and a university credit. - 4.
 High School Apprenticeship Program: This program allows students to start apprenticeship training while still in high school.
 Students will receive regular high school instruction in their compulsory courses and also work at a paid, part-time placement receiving on-the-job training.
 Students must have completed grade 10 and be 16 years of age in order to be eligible.
 It is up to the student to find an employer who will hire them as an apprentice in their chosen trade.
 Students will be required to complete 110 hours of training to earn one credit. - 5.
 Skilled Trades Options: SBDHS has a shared agreement with Nelson McIntyre Collegiate offering courses in Food and Nutrition, Power Mechanics and Pre-Engineering. - 6.
 EAL Support: Students from an EAL background are offered language supports according to their specific needs either through taking a class with like-learners or individual support in the regular classroom.
 The goal is for full classroom integration once a certain level of language competence has been achieved. - 7.
 International Program: International students are welcome to study at our school where they will enhance their English language skills and be immersed in Canadian culture.
 In order to achieve curricular goals to earn a high school diploma, support is provided based on each student's needs.